 We’ve made incredible progress on our vision.
 Fleetio customers can now use our growing Maintenance Provider Network, which currently includes over 6,500 national maintenance provider locations and more than 20,000 independent shops - with more shops being added every day.

 Drivers simply find a nearby in-network shop using our mobile app.
 The shop creates a repair order and submits it for approval.
 Each fleet can have auto-approval rules and define specific people to manually approve repairs that don’t qualify for automatic approval.
 Once approved, the work is completed and the driver is quickly back on the road.
 Payment is automatically handled and the maintenance data automatically flows into Fleetio.

 In working toward our vision, we’ve created a completely new way for fleets to manage their outsourced maintenance.
 The ability to automatically collect maintenance data from shops was once something only available to larger fleets who chose to outsource their fleet operations (giving up much control) to third-party Fleet Management Companies (FMCs) like Element, ARI and Donlen.

-With Fleetio’s Maintenance Shop Integration, we’ve built technology that democratizes the ability to seamlessly scale maintenance operations by eliminating administrative overhead, unlocking significant discounts and increasing fleet data visibility.
+With Fleetio’s Outsourced Maintenance Automation, we’ve built technology that democratizes the ability to seamlessly scale maintenance operations by eliminating administrative overhead, unlocking significant discounts and increasing fleet data visibility.
 Our partnerships with great companies like Bridgestone, Monro and Pep Boys bring exclusive discounts to Fleetio customers that create an immediate ROI based on maintenance savings.

 We’re excited about what we’ve accomplished so far to create a new standard for how fleets manage maintenance operations, but there’s plenty more to come as we continue to focus on rethinking and combating the challenges of fleet management that have plagued the industry for decades.